Booroolong frog: Conservation

-The Booroolong frog, as of its 2004 IUCN Red List global assessment, has a conservation status listed as Critically Endangered.
+The Booroolong frog, as of its 2024 IUCN Red List global assessment, has a conservation status listed as Endangered.
 Its status was justified due to a continuous decline in habitat, both in quality and extent, as well as a critically fragmented distribution range and a low number of mature individuals.

 Declines in population have been the most prevalent within the Northern Tableland region, with the majority of the subpopulations being extirpated entirely.
 This has caused the Northern population to approach complete regional extinction.
 Multiple surveys have also indicated that the Central Tableland population has also faced a dramatic decline.
 The Southern Tableland region now holds the majority of the subpopulations, most of which face the threat of local extinction, where they reside in 27 different streams.
 The introduction of fish, such as trout, and the chytrid fungus are believed to be the main causes for decline.
 Additionally, the Booroolong frog has a short generation length as well as a significantly high annual adult mortality rate of over 90 percent.

+The Booroolong frog was assessed to meet the criteria for endangerment under the EPBC Act in five locations: